Cottage Street Cultural District

 ’s Plein Air Paint Out make Easthampton’s Cottage Street Cultural District a premiere artistic destination.
 No outing in the Cottage Street Cultural District is complete without a tasty scoop from the ever-popular Mt.
 Tom's Homemade Ice Cream and Candy Store.

-photo credits starting top left: Tom Doherty, Burns Maxey, Kristin Angel, Kathy LaCroix, Jim Ingram, John Polak
+Map illustration by Chris Murphy and graphic design by Susan Lapointe.
+Photo credits starting top left: Tom Doherty, Burns Maxey, Kristin Angel, Kathy LaCroix, Jim Ingram, John Polak